-From what I’ve been reading and hearing lately, there are many “good, solid, and faithful” Christian people who have decided not to attend church services any longer…or just need a break from that routine.
-Some suggest this means they are not Christians or they are not being faithful to God.
+Some suggest that people who quit church are not true Christians or they are not being faithful to God.
 That may or may not be true.
 Certainly, there are those whom (for whatever reason) have walked away from God and have, therefore, left the Church.

-But many faithful believers are shifting their church attendance patterns, and here are a 15 reasons why committed Christians do not attend church services as often.
+However, many genuine believers are shifting their church attendance patterns.
+The purpose of this article is to address 15 common reasons committed Christians provide for why they do not attend church services.

 15 Reasons Why Committed Christians Do Not Attend Church

 1. I can get better preaching from a podcast.

 There is a solid chance that this objection is valid.
 Do not take this personally.
 You might be an effective preacher, but like every other profession or skill–there is always someone better.
 As leaders, when we make our preaching the centerpiece of church engagement, we set ourselves up for failure.
 We have to build communities that prioritize relational disciple-making above dynamic preaching.
 A celebrity pastor’s podcast cannot challenge real-life relationships.

 Just like there will always be better preaching found on a podcast, there will always be better worship music found on Spotify.
 However, the sad truth is that a lot of church worship services are lazy and poorly executed.
 I once worked with a church, and one of the members said, “Old and tired; that describes our church service.”

 If your weekend services have stopped being laser-focused on launching people into a week of living in awe and obedience of God, it might be time to take a fresh look at what’s happening on Sundays.
 For many, Sunday may be their only day off.
 If your church has been doing the “same old routine” and there is nothing fresh, new, or inviting–do not be surprised if people stop coming.